 "Bravo to this man for helping so many people."

 Lots.
 But primarily we review the three phases of trauma treatment, somatic resourcing, grounding, centering, titration, pendulation, working with implicit memories, and why the body is essential to consider in the treatment of trauma.

 The course consists of approximately 2 hours of training broken down into 18 video lessons.

 To view the presentations, you will simply need an internet connection and a device (computer, laptop, tablet, mobile phone) that is connected to the internet to view it.

 Yes!
-There is an extra fee for this, but upon successful completion of this course you may be able to receive CE Credit.
+There is an extra fee for this, but upon successful completion of this course you may be able to receive 2 hours of CE Credit.
 Please see section below on "Information on Continuing Education Credit for Health Professionals."